SDPowerStrok3/SolarCheat/README.md

 -InfBattery

--TurnOffAllHacks(Do this when you want to turn off a hack)

 You can instal this hack by going to https://github.com/SDPowerStrok3/SolarCheat/releases and using the Latest Release.

 When you download the Dll you will need BepInEx so if you dont have it go and instal it.